ehsanlatif/safe_navigation/README.md

 # safe_navigation
-To run the code you need to have turtlebot2 up with ROS and all required packages mentioned here()
+To run the code you need to have turtlebot2 up with ROS and all required packages mentioned [here](https://web.archive.org/web/20201008004243/https://github.com/Interbotix/turtlebot2i/wiki/Full-Build-Instructions).

 ### How to run